workkkfor2012/gemini-coder/README.md

 ## API Tools

-CWC will elevate your workflow with must-have API features.
+CWC will elevate your workflow with battle-tested must-have API tools.

 ### Code Completions